 Why Most Reports on SEO Reporting Software Aren’t Helpful

-If you do a search for best SEO reporting platforms, most of the results are giant lists and not particularly curated.
+If you do a search for the best SEO reporting software platforms, most of the results are giant lists and not particularly curated.
 Since we have experience in the industry, we thought it would be more helpful to tell you exactly what we use on a daily basis for ourselves and our clients.
 Here are 8 SEO tracking software platforms that we find useful every day.

 This service, offered by Google, tracks and reports on your website traffic.
 It gives you insight into how users are engaging with your website through a variety of channels.
 Google Analytics makes it easier for you to determine what may be engaging your target market or how to build upon that through the data it captures.
 You can use it to reposition and expand on successful content or reallocate resources from things that aren’t working to things that are.
 The best part is that it’s free to sign up and use!